 A systemic review and meta-analysis on antibiotic therapy for acute appendicitis was conducted by Prechal et al. Five studies with 1430 patients were included in this study and the effectiveness of conservative treatment was 62.2% compared to 96.3% for those who underwent an appendectomy.
 There were no differences in the length of hospital stay and complications between the groups(16).
 A meta-analysis and trial sequential analysis comparing nonoperative versus operative management for uncomplicated appendicitis was conducted by Brucchi et al. Eight studies with 3213 patients of which 1615 underwent conservative treatment and 1598 underwent appendectomy.
 The efficacy of non-operative treatment was 69% compared to 87% for those who underwent an appendectomy.
 There were no differences regarding the complication rates and length of hospital stay(17).

 An umbrella review of systemic reviews and meta-analyses comparing the efficacy and safety of conservative treatment versus appendectomy in uncomplicated acute appendicitis was conducted by Emile et al. Eighteen systemic reviews were included in this study of conservative treatment and were associated with a treatment failure rate of 25% when compared to appendectomy.
-The complications rate and length of hospital stay were slightly lower in the conservative treatment group compared to the appendectomy group(18).
+The complication rates and length of hospital stay were slightly lower in the conservative treatment group compared to the appendectomy group(18).

 The Appendicitis Acuta (APPAC) randomized clinical trial comparing antibiotic therapy versus appendectomy for the treatment of uncomplicated appendicitis was conducted by Salminen et al. 540 patients were included in this study, of which 273 underwent an appendectomy and 257 underwent antibiotic therapy.
 The success rate for those who underwent appendectomy was 99.6% and the success rate for antibiotic therapy was 76%.
-The failure rate for antibiotic therapy was 27,3% but this study could not determine the non-inferiority of antibiotic treatment for acute appendicitis(19).Another randomized trial called the comparison of outcomes of antibiotics drugs and appendectomy (CODA) was conducted by Flum et al.1552 patients were randomized to 776 who underwent antibiotic therapy and 776 who underwent appendectomy.
+The failure rate for antibiotic therapy was 27.3% but this study could not determine the non-inferiority of antibiotic treatment for acute appendicitis(19).Another randomized trial called the comparison of outcomes of antibiotics drugs and appendectomy (CODA) was conducted by Flum et al.1552 patients were randomized to 776 who underwent antibiotic therapy and 776 who underwent appendectomy.
 The complication rates were higher in the antibiotic group than the appendectomy group, but the results of this trial showed that antibiotic therapy was non-inferior to appendectomy in the management of acute appendicitis(20).

 A randomized controlled trial of antibiotic therapy versus appendectomy as the primary treatment of acute appendicitis was conducted by Hansson et al. 202 patients underwent conservative treatment and 167 underwent appendectomy.
 The treatment efficacy was 90.8% in the antibiotics group and 89.2% in the appendectomy group.
 The recurrence rate was 13.9% after one year of follow-up for the patients who undertook antibiotic therapy.
 This study also showed that antibiotic therapy was a safe and effective first-line therapy for acute appendicitis(21).